Why the Pentagon Just Sent F-35s to Venezuelas Doorstep

 Why F-35s in the Caribbean Now

-Not Alone in the Water
+Not Operating Alone

 Combined with the land-based F-35s in Puerto Rico, the U.S. has assembled a formidable air combat capability that would overwhelm any Caribbean adversary within hours of engagement.